prakashpandey/godaa/README.md

 # godaa
-Data-structures ans algorithms in golang
+Data-structures and algorithms in golang